HOOKIPA was founded in Austria in 2011 by Rolf Zinkernagel, Andreas Bergthaler, Lukas Flatz and Daniel Pinschewer.

-Lukas Flatz is currently Senior Consultant at the Clinic for Dermatology and Group Leader at the Institute of Immunobiology, Kantonsspital St. Gallen, in St. Gallen, Switzerland.
-He studied at the medical school of the University of Berne and received both a Swiss medical degree and a medical doctorate in Berne.
-He was a member of the Swiss Board of exams in Dermatology and brings significant experience through his work at medical institutions.
-He co-founded ArenaVax AG and Hookipa Biotech AG and was awarded the Pfizer Prize in 2011, the Leenaards Junior Clinical Scientist in 2012, the Medic Prize in 2013 and the Swiss Skin Cancer Award in 2014.
-Lukas is also co-author of more than 25 publications and has reviewed a number of book chapters and case reports.
+Lukas Flatz is a university professor of dermatology at Eberhard Karls University in Tübingen, Germany, where he is also head of the division of dermato-oncology and head of the interdisciplinary skin tumor center.
+He studied at the medical school of the University of Bern and received both a Swiss medical degree and a medical doctorate in Bern.
+Furthermore, he holds a diploma of advanced studies in pharmaceutical medicine from the University of Basel.
+He is board-certified in dermatology and brings significant experience through his work at medical institutions.
+He co-founded ArenaVax AG and Hookipa Biotech AG and was awarded the Pfizer Prize in 2011 and 2020, the Leenaards Junior Clinical Scientist in 2012, the Medic Prize in 2013, he Swiss Skin Cancer Award in 2014, and a Swiss National Science Foundation (SNSF) professorship (2015-2020).
+Lukas is also co-author of more than 60 publications.

-Daniel Pinschewer is founder and Scientific Advisor to the CEO.
-After graduating from the University of Zurich Medical School in 2000, he became a postdoctoral researcher.
-He specialised in molecular virology, working alongside Juan Carlos de la Torre (The Scripps Research Institute, USA), and in immunology with Rolf Zinkernagel and Hans Hengartner (University of Zurich, Switzerland).
-In 2007, he was appointed Associate Professor of Immunology at the University of Geneva Medical School and, in 2013, was recruited to the University of Basel, where he continues to serve as a Professor of Virology.
-Throughout his career he has been recognised for his contributions to the scientific community, including receiving awards from the European Research Council (ERC starting grant) and from the Swiss National Science Foundation (stipendiary professorship).
+Daniel Pinschewer is founder and Scientific Advisor to the CEO as serves as the chairman of HOOKIPA’s Scientific Advice and Review Committee.
+After graduating from the University of Zurich Medical School in 2000, he trained as a postdoctoral researcher in molecular virology, working alongside Juan Carlos de la Torre (The Scripps Research Institute, USA), and in immunology with Rolf Zinkernagel and Hans Hengartner (University of Zurich, Switzerland).
+In 2007, he was appointed Associate Professor of Immunology at the University of Geneva Medical School and, in 2013, was recruited to the University of Basel, where he continues to serve as a Full Professor of Virology.
+Throughout his career he has been recognised for his contributions to the scientific community, including awards received from the European Research Council (ERC starting grant) and from the Swiss National Science Foundation (stipendiary professorship).
 National and international honors include; the Georges-Köhler-Prize of the German Society for Immunology, the Loeffler-Frosch-Prize of the Society for Virology, the Debiopharm Group Life Sciences Award, the Pfizer Research Prize, and the Prix Leenaards.
 Daniel’s research discoveries have formed the technological foundation on which HOOKIPA is founded.